microsoft/azure-orbital-space-sdk/docs/architecture/runtime-framework/platform-services/platform-services.md

     sensor ->> app:    RGB, IR, LiDAR
 ```

-### Deployment and Scheduling
+### Deployment Service

-The Deployment Service is a Platform Service responsible for deploying payload applications and scheduling them to run on the spacecraft.
+The Deployment Service is tasked with the deployment, scheduling, and management of payload applications on the spacecraft.
+This service adapts to the unique hosting architectures and platforms through the use of customizable plugins.

-Deploying and starting a payload application is a complex process unique to every hosting architecture and platform.
-That uniqueness is specified by the Deployment Service's Plugins.
-See **[Plugins](../plugins.md)** for more information.

-For example, here's how a Satellite Owner Operator might request an application be deployed and started from the ground:
+For example, the deployment and initiation of a payload application by a Satellite Owner Operator from ground control is depicted below:

 ```mermaid
 sequenceDiagram